Shmulvi/Data_Science_SupervisedLearning/README.md

 # Data_Science_SupervisedLearning
-This ia a repo used for any and all exercises relating to the area of Data Science
+This is a repo used for any and all exercises relating to the area of Data Science